EOSChronicleProject/eos-chronicle/README.md

   block numbers.

+In `scan-noexport` mode, the receiver requestts the blocks from state history sequentially and stores all revisions of contract ABI in its memory.
+This allows it to be quickly available for interactive mode.

 ## Interactive mode

-In interactive mode, `chronicle-receiver` uses the state database populated by another receiver process that is running in streaming mode.
-Only one process is allowed to run in streaming mode, and multiple processes can be started in interactive mode.
+In `interactive` mode, `chronicle-receiver` uses the state database populated by another receiver process that is running in scanning mode.
+Only one process is allowed to run in scanning mode, and multiple processes can be started in interactive mode.

 The exporter plugin, or probably some other plugin, receives a request for particular block number.
 This request is passed to the receiver and requested from `state_history_plugin`.

-During the processing, the decoder retrieves required contract ABI from its ABI history, so that it's the latest copy from a block number that is below the requested block.
+During request processing, the decoder retrieves required contract ABI from its ABI history, so that it's the latest copy from a block number that is below the requested block.

-Then, the same way as in streaming mode, the decoded data is translated into JSON and passed to the exporter plugin.
+Then, the same way as in scanning mode, decoded data is translated into JSON and passed to the exporter plugin.

-The receiver does not expect any acknowledgements in interactive mode.
+Receiver does not expect any acknowledgements in interactive mode.

-Note that in case of `exp_ws_plugin`, you need to specify a different TCP port of the websocket server, so that it does not interfere with the websocket communication in streaming mode.
+Note that in case of `exp_ws_plugin`, you need to specify a different TCP port of the websocket server, so that it does not interfere with the websocket communication in scanning mode when export is enabled.